ClinicalTrials.Veeva

 Full description

-Adults that are not colonized with O. formigenes, have no history of stone disease and are in good health as judged by their medical history, a complete metabolic profile of their serum, and ranges of ions that influence stone formation in two 24-hour urine collections, will be recruited from within the greater Birmingham area.
-Recruited subjects will be between the ages of 18 to 65 years and with a BMI >19 and <32.
+Adults that are not colonized with O. formigenes, have no history of stone disease, and are in good health as judged by their medical history and a complete metabolic profile of their serum, will be recruited from within the greater Birmingham area.

-Subjects not colonized with O. formigenes will consume, firstly, a controlled diet containing 50 mg oxalate and 1000mg calcium (low oxalate/normal calcium diet), followed by a 250 mg oxalate/400mg calcium controlled diet (moderately high oxalate/low calcium diet), with at least a one week washout between each diet, and then repeat the same sequence of diets after colonization with O.formigenes Group 1 strain OxCC13.
+Participants not colonized with O. formigenes will consume a controlled diet containing moderately high levels of oxalate (210-240 mg per day), and low levels of calcium (500 - 700 mg per day) and collect 24-hour urines to measure oxalate excretion.
+Following completion of urine collections, participants will ingest live O.formigenes and one week later stool will be provided to test for colonization with O.formigenes.
+Participants that are successfully colonized with O.formigenes will then repeat 24 hour urine collections on the same high oxalate, low calcium diet.
 Controlled diets will be prepared in the Metabolic Kitchen of the UAB Clinical Research Unit (CRU).
 Sustainability of colonization will be determined over time.
 Loss of colonization will be confirmed by having the subject consume an oxalate-rich meal with subsequent testing for O. formigenes.

 Enrollment